Klabinn/Write-Up/HackTheBox/Boxes/Monitor Two/README.md

 https://ihsansencan.github.io/privilege-escalation/linux/binaries/capsh.html

-the repo above shows that its possible to escelate previlege using capsh.
-So... we gonna use this method to escelate our docker previlege.
+the repo above shows that its possible to escelate privilege using capsh.
+So... we gonna use this method to escelate our docker privilege.

 ![Untitled (14)](https://github.com/Klabinn/Write-up/assets/107389203/c6bb011c-a758-4a87-b75f-e69db397e030)